October 29, 2009: Faculty Community Seminar

 Gillis has been a fellow of colleges at both Oxford and Cambridge Universities.
 He has been a resident fellow in both Denmark and Sweden, as well as at the Woodrow Wilson Center in Washington and the Center for Advanced Study in the Behavioral Sciences at Stanford.
 Most recently, as a Fulbright Senior Specialist in island studies, he was a visiting professor at Prince Edward Island University in Canada.

-The experience of spending more than forty summers on a small island off the coast
+The experience of spending more than forty summers on a small island off the coast of Maine

 encouraged Gillis’ exploration of the place that isles have had in the western imagination.
 Now bicoastal by virtue of his residence in Berkeley, he is using the same cultural geographical perspective to explore the changing meaning of coasts in human history.
 Having personally experienced in both Maine and the Bay Area the massive coastal changes of recent decades, he aims in his new book to take on our collective amnesia about the long history of Homo Littoralis, to provide an important corrective to a historical literature that has paid scant attention to coastal societies as opposed to the world’s heartlands.
 In correcting the bias toward land over sea, Back to the Sea reveals the amphibious dimensions of human existence.

-Aware of the treasure trove of historical experience that is available to us if only
+Aware of the treasure trove of historical experience that is available to us if only we would

 seek it, John Gillis is concerned to join the current discussion of littorals presently dominated